Food Allergies and Special Diets

 We can accommodate the following food allergies and special diets at DYF Programs.
 For all other dietary concerns, please call us before your session so that we can work with you to find other solutions.

-We may be unable to accommodate the following.
-Please call us ahead of time so
+We may be unable to accommodate the following: vegan, egg allergies, lactose intolerance, and kosher.
+Please contact us ahead of time so that we can work with you to find other solutions.

 Position Statement Regarding Value Judgment Placed on Blood Sugars